 Directions: Describe how each pet is feeling.
 What is the dog or cat doing to show you that?
 For example, what are their ears or tail doing?
 Should you approach & pet that pet?

 Answer Key

 This dog is friendly and wants you to rub his belly.
 He is feeling playful.
-You can see his teeth but his mouth is relaxed and his gums are not showing.
+His mouth is closed, but relaxed.
 You can pet this dog.